Androidacy/WebviewManager-Module/README.md

 Credit to @topjohnwu for magisk and the magisk installer template.

-<h3>Compatibility</h3>
+## Compatibility

 - Android 5 or higher
 - Magisk v18.2+
 - **ONLY FLASH THROUGH MAGISK MANAGER AS IT REQUIRES AN INTERNET CONNECTION**

-**Please note** your ROM must support using "com.android.webview" as the webview and not have a pinned signature for the app.
+**Please note** your ROM must support using `com.android.webview` as the WebView and not have a pinned signature for the app.

 To see if it does: